Frequently Asked Questions (FAQ)

 Our main tools include:

-FFmpeg and other open-source utilities for video editing.
+- FFmpeg and other open-source utilities for final video editing and compression.

 5. Can I reuse or redistribute your colorized videos?

 Yes, since the source videos are public domain and our enhancements do not infringe on copyrights, you may reuse or share them.
-However, we appreciate if you give credit to our channel/blog when sharing.
+However, we appreciate if you give credit to our channel/blog when sharing the content.

 6. Do you own the rights to these films?